Ireland eGovernment Awards 2025 Celebrating 23 years honouring leaders in digital government

 Calling public sector transformers to share your knowledge

-We are now inviting speakers to contact us to participate at the 2025 Digital Government Leadership Summit!
-Share your digital transformation success stories, ‘warts and all’.
+We are now inviting speakers to contact us to participate at the 2026 Digital Government Leadership Summit!
+Share your digital transformation success stories, ‘the highs and the lowsl’.

 Public sector projects from across Ireland are welcome.
-The Leadership Summit takes place on the morning of September 18th in O'Reilly Hall, Belfield, Dublin
+The Leadership Summit will take place in September 2026

 Award Categories